emreboga/sudoku/README.md

 ### When user enters a number
 Users can enter numbers only in empty cells.
 When a user enters a number, the game checks the validation of the number, which means no duplicates in the same row, column and sub-group.
 If the number is NOT valid, the cell will be highlighted to indicate the invalid number.
 If user re-enters valid number, or deletes the invalid number, the game will clear highlight.

+### When user completes the board
+When a user enters all valid numbers and completes the board, the game will congratulate the user and give two options in a dialog:
+1- Start a new game with the same difficulty.
+2- Close the dialog and do not start a new game.

+## Design and Development
+The design and development process of Sudoku game is based on two principles:
+A simplistic UI design approach: This approach is influenced by the black/white theming of Uber.com.
+The board background is black.
+Texts and boarders and white.
+This design gives an easy yet elegant feeling to the game.
+A complete build system with easy deployment: Grunt.js is used for the build system.
+This gives us a configurable build system around customizable tasks.
+You can find more information on these tasks below under 'Build' section.

+### Build and Structure
+Grunt.js gives us the flexibility around tasks.
+Each task is run during the build process to deploy to the build folder.
+These tasks are specific to the platform technologies chosen.
+You can find detailed informtaion for these technologies, reasonings behind them and trade-offs under the each topic below.
+#### Browserify
+Resolves the dependencies between modules and produces a bundle accordingly.
+The bundle is deployed under build/scripts for distribution.

+#### Concat